FabianTralala/pt-slim-fast/README.md

 # pt-slim-fast
-The script `pt-slim-fast.sh` removes some 3rd party integrations and demo material from a fresh Pro Tools install, then starts the Avid Link Uninstaller.
+The zsh script `pt-slim-fast.sh` removes some 3rd party integrations and demo material from a fresh Pro Tools install, then starts the Avid Link Uninstaller.
 See code for details.

+macOS only.

 ## how to run